Joseph Chamberlain: Khaki Election of 1900

-In the 1900 election, Salisbury, in mourning for his wife and ill himself, made no speeches and Balfour made few public appearances.
-In their stead, Chamberlain dominated the Unionist campaign to the point that some referred to it as "Joe's election."
-He ensured that the Boer War featured as the campaign's single issue, arguing that a Liberal victory would result in defeat in South Africa and lending the election its "khaki election" sobriquet, for the colour of the new uniforms worn by British troops.
+In the 1900 election Salisbury, in mourning for his wife and ill himself, made no speeches and Balfour made few public appearances.
+In their stead Chamberlain dominated the Unionist campaign to the point that some referred to it as "Joe's election”.
+He ensured that the Boer War featured as the campaign's single issue, arguing that a Liberal victory would result in defeat in South Africa and lending the election its ‘khaki election’ sobriquet, after the colour of the new uniforms worn by British troops.

-The Unionists controversially tied their Liberal opponents directly to the enemy using the phrase "Every seat lost to the government is a seat sold to the Boers"; some posters portrayed Liberal MPs praising Kruger and helping him to haul down the Union Jack.
+The Unionists controversially tied their Liberal opponents direct to the enemy using the phrase "Every seat lost to the government is a seat sold to the Boers"; some posters portrayed Liberal MPs praising Kruger and helping him to haul down the Union Jack.
 Chamberlain himself made personal use of such tactics, declaring in a speech, "We have come practically to the end of the war...
-There is nothing going on now but a guerilla business, which is encouraged by these men—I was going to say those traitors, but I will say instead these misguided individuals."
+There is nothing going on now but a guerrilla business, which is encouraged by these men—I was going to say those traitors, but I will say instead these misguided individuals."
 Some Liberals resorted to retaliatory tactics, with Lloyd George in particular accusing Chamberlain's son and brother of war profiteering.
 Though many Liberals rejected Lloyd George's claims and Chamberlain dismissed them as unworthy of reply, the charges troubled him more than he was prepared to make evident in public.

-Chamberlain had by now developed a cult of personality, and he began to refer to himself in the third person as "the Colonial Secretary."
 Leveraging the cause of imperialism to devastating effect and splitting the Liberals over the war, the Unionists won a huge 219-seat majority in the House of Commons.
 Though the mandate was not as comprehensive as Chamberlain had hoped, it strengthened the government and his own standing within it, allowing him to pursue his vision for the Empire.

-A twenty-six year-old Winston Churchill, already famous for his wartime correspondence for the Morning Post and escape from a prisoner of war camp, successfully stood as a Conservative candidate in Oldham.
+A twenty-six-year-old Winston Churchill, already famous for his wartime correspondence for The Morning Post and escape from a prisoner-of-war camp, successfully stood as a Conservative candidate in Oldham.
 Chamberlain spoke on his behalf, and Churchill later recalled the experience:

-"I watched my honoured guest with close attention.
+I watched my honoured guest with close attention.
 He loved the roar of the multitude, and with my father could always say 'I have never feared the English democracy.'
-The blood mantled in his cheek, and his eye as it caught mine twinkled with pure enjoyment."
+The blood mantled in his cheek, and his eye as it caught mine twinkled with pure enjoyment.

 Churchill later wrote of the period, "Mr. Chamberlain was incomparably the most live, sparkling, insurgent, compulsive figure in British affairs ...
 'Joe' was the one who made the weather.
 He was the man the masses knew."